NVIDIA/NVFlare/docs/user_guide/high_availabilty.rst

 ---------
 No response from Overseer (connection error, etc.)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-I’ll keep retrying to communicate with the Overseer.
-At the same time, I’ll stay in my current mode (hot or cold).
+I’ll stay in my current mode (hot or cold).
+I’ll keep retrying to communicate with the Overseer to obtain a response.

 No hot SP available
 ^^^^^^^^^^^^^^^^^^^
-I’ll keep retrying to communicate with the Overseer.
-At the same time, I’ll stay in my current mode (hot or cold).
+I’ll stay in my current mode (hot or cold).
+I’ll keep retrying to communicate with the Overseer to obtain a different response.

 Hot SP is available
 ^^^^^^^^^^^^^^^^^^^